Camper remodel – how to remodel your Travel Trailer under $ 200 if you just follow these 5 steps:

 I ordered all my paint and accessories on Amazon, but you might be able to get it at Lowes or any other paint store also.

 The Camper remodel didn’t take very long.
 I worked about 4 to 5 hours every day for a week until it was done.
 I did almost everything on my own.

-It was so worth redoing the floors, because it added so much light to it.
+It was so worth redoing the floors, because it added so much more light to the interior of the Camper.
 We added the vinyl floor planks on one Saturday afternoon.

 How much did it cost?